 Water Supply.
-An adequate, dependable supply of water is necessary for urban, agriculture, recreation and open space priorities both in the metro area and throughout the state.
-As such, water conservation is one of the sustainability goals for Metro Vision.
+An adequate, dependable supply of water is necessary for urban, agriculture, recreation and open space priorities both in the Denver metro area and throughout the state.
+Metro Vision calls for maximizing the wise use of water resources through efficient land development and other strategies.